 Breast cancer radiation: Can it cause dry skin?

-Dry skin after breast cancer radiation treatment is fairly common, especially for people who live in dry climates.
+Dry skin after breast cancer radiation treatment is fairly common.
 In addition to dry, flaky, itchy skin, you may experience sunburn-like skin changes to the treated area.

 If you're struggling with persistent itching and burning symptoms following the radiation treatment, consult your radiation oncologist.
 He or she can help determine whether any underlying conditions are contributing to your symptoms or decide if you should make an appointment with a skin specialist (dermatologist).